tink-crypto/tink/README.md

 Google product**.
 In particular, is not meant as a replacement or successor of [Keyczar](https://github.com/google/keyczar).

+**IMPORTANT: Tink is still a work-in-progress, and API might change or be deprecated without a notice.**

 ## Getting started

 Tink performs cryptographic tasks via so-called _primitives_, each of which is